Commercial Arbitrator, ADR

 Cliff served as an appellate judge on the Courts of Appeal of Alberta, the Northwest Territories and Nunavut from 2005 – 2014.

-As judge, Justice O’Brien was involved in dealing with several hundred appeals on a wide variety of issues.
+As a judge, Justice O’Brien was involved in dealing with several hundred appeals on a wide variety of issues.
 The Alberta Court of Alberta hears appeals from trial courts in Alberta, as well as from various tribunals including the Alberta Utilities Commission and the Alberta Securities Commission.

 Cliff has served either as sole arbitrator or as a member of an arbitral tribunal under both institutional (ICC, UNCITRAL, ADRIC, IBA, ICDR) and ad hoc rules.
 The majority of the arbitrations have been domestic but a number have been international commercial arbitrations.